flyingcircusio/doc/src/reference/security/disaster-recovery.md

 Disaster prevention

-: We buy professional hardware with those components that are most likely to fail built in redundantly: multiple disks in RAID and a redundant power supply.
+: We buy professional hardware.
+We use redundant power supplies.
+OS disks are not made redundant - failure does not impact VM operations and affected hosts will be evacuated if needed.

 Disaster recovery

-: Restart virtual machines from the failed host on spare hosts.
+: Migrate or restart virtual machines from the failed host on spare hosts.

   RTO: within customer-specific SLA + 15 minutes